7 Steps to a Successful CSCPF Reciprocal Certification

 - Report Preparation.
 The Practitioner Community Certification Representative shall write a brief report summarizing the Reciprocal Certification Review Board meeting on behalf of the Practitioner Community.
 This report will be submitted in the Notice of Decision described below.

 - Notice of Decision.
-The Practitioner Community shall submit an online Notice of Decision, which will include a request to issue a certificate for positive and provisional decisions.
+The candidate shall submit an online Notice of Decision, which will include a request to issue a certificate for positive and provisional decisions.
 The online submission must include a scanned copy of the signed Certification Review Board Decision Summary and the Practitioner Community Certification Representative's report, either in PDF form or entered into the online form itself.
 No certificate will be issued without these two items.
-When issued, the certificate will be mailed to the Practitioner Community Certification Representative for final signature by the Practitioner Community Liaison.
-The community will present the certificate to its newly certified member at a formal session of the Practitioner Community.
-In the case of provisional certification, a certificate should not be presented until all provisions are removed.
+When issued, the certificate will be mailed to the candidate using the address provided by candidate.

 Appeal.
 Any decision may be appealed by the candidate in writing to each member of the Certification Review Board and the Practitioner Community Certification Representative.